Verizon, for First Time, Loses Core Wireless Customers -- 2nd Update

-Verizon Communications Inc., once the untouchable leader of the U.S. wireless industry, is struggling to hold onto customers and getting them to pay a premium for its service.
+Verizon Communications Inc., once the untouchable leader of the U.S. wireless industry, is struggling to hold on to customers and get them to pay a premium for its service.

 Continue Reading Below